Pterygium (Fleshy Growth in the Eye)

 Conservative Treatment

-In mild cases, conservative pterygium treatment may include:
+In mild cases, pterygium treatment may include:

-- Anti-inflammatory eye drops to reduce redness and irritation
+- Anti-inflammatory eye drops

-Surgical Intervention
+Surgical Treatment

 Prevention Tips